Gary-Burke/quizmaster/TESTING.md

 | --- | --- | --- | --- | --- |
 | root | [run.py](https://github.com/Gary-Burke/quizmaster/blob/main/run.py) | [PEP8 CI Link](https://pep8ci.herokuapp.com/https://raw.githubusercontent.com/Gary-Burke/quizmaster/main/run.py) | ![screenshot](documentation/validation/py--run.png) |  |

+## Responsiveness

+> [!NOTE]
+>The Python terminal was provided to me by Code Institute, and there are known issues with it not being responsive.
+Since I am limited to using this, these problems and their solutions fall outside of this project's scope.
+Therefore, I have listed the known issues below without further documentation or screenshots.

+- `overflow-x` on mobile devices
+- iPhone/Apple devices do not allow users to type anything into the terminal.
+- Android devices do work on mobile, but it sometimes decides to stop randomly.
+- The project is designed to be responsive from `375px` and upwards.
+- Minor layout inconsistencies may occur on extra-wide (e.g. 4k/8k monitors), or smart-display devices (e.g. Nest Hub, Smart Watches, Gameboy Color, etc.).

+## Browser Compatibility

+> [!NOTE]
+>The Python terminal was provided to me by Code Institute, and there are known issues with it not being responsive.
+Since I am limited to using this, these problems and their solutions fall outside of this project's scope.
+Therefore, I have listed the known issues below without further documentation or screenshots.

+- Safari: doesn't work well for any Apple devices except MacBooks

+## Lighthouse Audit

+> [!NOTE]
+>The Python terminal was provided to me by Code Institute, and there are known issues with it not being responsive.
+Since I am limited to using this, these problems and their solutions fall outside of this project's scope.
+Therefore, I have listed the known issues below without further documentation or screenshots.

+- Mobile: external render-blocking resources & third-party cookies lower performance and best practices scores.

 ## Defensive Programming

 Defensive programming was manually tested with the below user acceptance testing: